anyscale/templates/templates/fine-tune-function-calling/README.md

 ## Evaluation strategy

 Evaluation of function calling capability is non-trivial, given that we're looking to extract structured data from an inherently unpredictable and unstructured stream of text.
 We will use the following simple evaluation strategy: The models are evaluated on the accuracy metric and their responses are graded as accurate if their response for each assistant entry in the conversation is correct.
 An assistant response is graded as correct under the below conditions:
-1. In case the ground truth response contains no function call, then the model's response should also not have a function call.
+1. In case the ground truth response contains no function call, then the model's response should not have a function call.
 2. In case the ground truth response contains a function call, then the model's response should also have a function call.
-We do not check for the content of the response here.
 The assistant function call should further have the correct function name and the correct function arguments.

-The following psuedocode shows some of the different branching conditions considered during evaluation:
+The following psuedocode shows the high-level branching conditions considered during evaluation:

 ```
 if(ground_truth has no function call):